Dynamic Packaging Solutions for Online Booking Engines: Building One-stop Shop for Travel Experience

-A machine learning-based system is especially valuable for online distribution.
-Smart algorithms allow for providing personalized offers to each individual client.
-The other benefits of the innovational approach are system autonomy, real-time data processing, and accuracy.
-The system can analyze behavioral, social media, and market data assuming the right prices for the right people at the right place.
+A machine-learning-based system is especially valuable for online distribution.
+Smart algorithms allow for providing personalized offers to each client.
+The other benefits of the innovative approach are system autonomy, real-time data processing, and accuracy.
+The system can analyze behavioral, social media, and market data, assuming the right prices for the right people at the right place.

 How to implement dynamic packaging